 Finally, it’s possible to enjoy a Kamikochi day trip without the need to stay overnight.
 If you’re concerned about the cost of lodging or finding a place to camp, you can easily see the area’s highlights in about five hours.

 Due to weather conditions and road access, Kamikochi park is only open from mid-April to mid-November.
 Within that time period, mid-May through late October is the best time to visit Kamikochi.

 That being said, you’d do well to avoid Golden Week (the last few days of April – early May) and Obon (August 13-15), as the park will be packed with Japanese vacationers.

 Spring and summer hikers will enjoy the lush green trails, wildflowers, and comfortable temperatures.
 Beginning in late September, autumn colors start spreading down from the mountain tops, with colors peaking around mid-October.

-I did my Kamikochi hiking in late October, and the trees were bursting with red, yellow, and gold color.
+I did my Kamikochi hiking during a late Ocotber trip to Japan, and the trees were bursting with red, yellow, and gold color.
 Afternoon temperatures were very pleasant, around 50 F/10 C, though it quickly grew cold once the sun began to dip behind the mountains.
 Fall is the busiest season for the park, but the scenery is well worth the less solitary experience.